22 Foods That Are Never Worth The Empty Calories

 When talking about “nutrient density,” it’s all about the vitamins, minerals, and fiber—in other words, the things that work to fuel and repair your body.
 Each meal and snack you consume should be seen as an opportunity to nourish your body and fill it with as many nutrients as possible.
 This is particularly true if you are following a weight-loss or fitness plan because nutrient-dense foods will help you achieve your goals much faster.

-“I think of ‘nutritionally empty’ foods as those that can either be higher or lower in calories, but that offer few or no nutrients.” says Isabel Smith, MS, RD, CDN, registered dietitian and founder of Isabel Smith Nutrition.
+“I think of ‘nutritionally empty’ foods as those that can either be higher or lower in calories, but that offer few or no nutrients,” says Isabel Smith, MS, RD, CDN, registered dietitian and founder of Isabel Smith Nutrition.
 “Generally, these foods are also fairly refined or processed.”
 Resist grabbing the following foods the next time you’re at the store—trust us, they’re not doing your body any favors.
-Once you’ve stopped “filling up” with food that only fills you out, then make sure you also check out these 30 Best Foods to Fight Inflammation!

 This classic party food doesn’t contain a long list of ingredients, but none of those ingredients contain a high dose of nutrients.
 “Generally speaking, for most crackers and chips, much of the nutritional value of the grain has been removed during processing—especially when these foods are white rather than whole-wheat because the husk and outer layers of the grain have been removed.
 They aren’t necessarily bad but they just don’t offer much with respect to nutrients,” says Smith.

-Eat This Instead: For more a more nutrient-dense alternative (that still offers that crunch), try air-popped popcorn with your own added herbs and spices or crackers made with whole-wheat that have four to five grams of fiber per serving.
-Here’s What Happens When You Don’t Eat Enough Dietary Fiber, FYI!
+Eat This Instead: For a more nutrient-dense alternative (that still offers that crunch without empty calories), try air-popped popcorn with your own added herbs and spices or crackers made with whole-wheat that have four to five grams of fiber per serving.

-Not only is soda void of vitamins and minerals, but it also contains a ton of ingredients that can do some harm to your body.
+Not only is soda void of vitamins and minerals and packed with empty calories coming from sugar, but it also contains a ton of ingredients that can do some harm to your body.
 “Regular and diet sodas are loaded with artificial chemicals like colorings and sweeteners.
 Both calorie containing and zero-calorie (these, in particular, may negatively influence feelings of fullness and satiety) should be avoided.
 Also, dark-colored sodas often contain additives like phosphoric acid that can be dangerous to bone health,” warns Smith.

 Drink This Instead: Sometimes that fizzy pop craving just won’t go away, though.
-Instead of soda, experiment with sodium-free, unflavored soda water with either a splash of low- or no-sugar juice, freshly-squeezed juice, or a squeeze of fresh lime or lemon.
+Instead of soda, experiment with sodium-free, sugar-free sparkling water with either a splash of low- or no-sugar juice, freshly-squeezed juice, or a squeeze of fresh lime or lemon.
 If it’s the flavor rather than the fizz you’re after, Smith also recommends infusing regular water with fruits and vegetables.
 “A few of my favorites are mint and orange, cucumber on its own, or with orange and strawberry with pineapple,” says Smith.
-Whatever you do, don’t sip any of these 70 Popular Sodas Ranked by How Toxic They Are!

 Pretzels seem like a relatively harmless snack.
 They’ve got the crunch and saltiness many of us crave, and they’re not really full of sugar or harmful artificial ingredients.
 The problem?
 They don’t fuel your body.
-If you have any kind of goals around weight loss or fitness, pretzels aren’t going to help you get to the finish line any faster.
+If you have any kind of goals around weight loss or fitness, a bag of pretzels’ empty calories aren’t going to help you get to the finish line any faster.

 Eat This Instead: Smith recommends kale chips as a healthier alternative.

 It seems as though pasta is always condemned to the “diet-don’t” list, right?
 The truth is, it can offer some nutrients if and only if you choose the right kind.
 It’s also very important to pay close attention to portion size if you’re watching your weight.
-“It’s better to choose whole-grain because it contains more fiber, vitamins, minerals and protein since the husk of the grain is left on,” says Smith.
+“It’s better to choose whole-grain because it contains more fiber, vitamins, minerals, and protein since the husk of the grain is left on,” says Smith.
 Psst!
-Pair your whole grain pasta with our #1 pick on our exclusive list of 40 Popular Pasta Sauces—Ranked!
+Pair your whole-grain pasta with a healthy pasta sauce to avoid added sugars.